What is an Automatic Conversion Clause?

 How Does Automatic Conversion Work

 When a company is raising capital, it can opt to issue either equity or debt.
 When the company chooses to issue equity, it allows the public to purchase shares of the company and own a stake in the company equivalent to their proportion of equity.
-In return, the company will pay dividends at the end of the financial period, which depends on the appreciation of the company’s share price.
+In return, the company may pay dividends at the end of a financial period, which depends on the appreciation of the company’s share price.

 An alternative to issuing equity is issuing debt to the public.
 An example of debt is bonds that pay periodic interest payments to the bondholders.
 The interest is calculated as a percentage of the principal amount, which may be agreed upon at the time of purchasing the bonds.
 The choice of whether to go for equity or debt depends on the cost of each option, as well as the accessibility.